tssajo/Minify/README.md

   Please test that the installed Node.js CLI apps are available via your `PATH`, here is how:<br><br>
   Open up a shell window (`Terminal` on Mac OS X, `CMD.exe` on Windows) and issue the following command, for example:<br><br>
   `cleancss --version`<br><br>
-  If instead of a version number you see an error message such as `command not found` or something similar then `cleancss` is not available via your `PATH` and you must fix this!<br><br>
+  You should see a version number.
+But if you see an error message such as `command not found` or something similar then `cleancss` is not available via your `PATH` and you must fix this!<br><br>
   You may want to do this test for all Node.js CLI apps (`cleancss`, `uglifycss`, `js-beautify`, `html-minifier`, `uglifyjs` and `svgo`).<br><br>

 IMPORTANT NOTE FOR MAC OS X USERS